thomas-lamiaux/coq/doc/sphinx/proofs/automatic-tactics/logic.rst

    Moreover, if it has nothing else to do, :tacn:`tauto` performs introductions.
    Therefore, the use of :tacn:`intros` in the previous proof is unnecessary.
-   :tacn:`tauto` can for instance for:
+   :tacn:`tauto` can for instance solve:

    .. example::